Belarus profile

-Freedom House says a 2008 media law gives the state "a monopoly over information about political, social, and economic affairs".
+Freedom House says the government exercises unrestricted control over mainstream media and that the media law "secures a state monopoly over information about political, social, and economic affairs".

 The press

-- Zvyazda - Belarussian-language daily, sponsored by National Assembly and Council of Ministers
+- Zvyazda - Belarussian-language daily, run by National Assembly and Council of Ministers

 - BDG Delovaya Gazeta - private, business daily